Our Fight for Racial and Social Justice

 Cooley Files Amicus Brief Supporting Racial Diversity in Supreme Court College Admissions Cases

-In response to cases currently under review by the US Supreme Court involving the admissions policies of Harvard College and the University of North Carolina, Cooley filed an amicus brief demonstrating that the 14th Amendment does not mandate colorblindness or categorically prohibit race-conscious admissions policies in higher education.
+In response to Supreme Court cases Students for Fair Admissions v.
+Harvard and Students for Fair Admissions v.
+University of North Carolina, which involved the admissions policies of Harvard College and the University of North Carolina, Cooley filed an amicus brief demonstrating that the 14th Amendment does not mandate “colorblindness” or categorically prohibit race-conscious admissions policies in higher education.

 Cooley Files SCOTUS Brief on Behalf of Former Governors Supporting Minority Voting Rights